ciyer87/Portfolio/README.md

 *  The **URL of the GitHub repository** that contains the code: (https://github.com/ciyer87/Portfolio)
 *  The **URL of the deployed application**: (https://ciyer87.github.io/Portfolio/)

-The following changes were made in the application: